-If a regular contribution is made to a traditional or Roth IRA that later is revoked or closed, and a distribution is made to the taxpayer, enter the gross distribution in box 1.
+If a regular contribution is made to a traditional or Roth IRA that is later revoked or closed, and a distribution is made to the taxpayer, enter the gross distribution in box 1.
 If no earnings are distributed, enter 0 (zero) in box 2a and Code 8 in box 7 for a traditional IRA and Code J for a Roth IRA.
 If earnings are distributed, enter the amount of earnings in box 2a.
 For a traditional IRA, enter Codes 1 and 8, if applicable, in box 7; for a Roth IRA, enter Codes J and 8, if applicable.
-These earnings could be subject to the 10% early distribution tax under section 72(t).
-If a rollover contribution is made to a traditional or Roth IRA that later is revoked or closed, and distribution is made to the taxpayer, enter in boxes 1 and 2a of Form 1099-R the gross distribution and the appropriate code in box 7 (Code J for a Roth IRA).
-Follow this same procedure for a transfer from a traditional or Roth IRA to another IRA of the same type that later is revoked or closed.
-The distribution could be subject to the 10% early distribution tax under section 72(t).
+These earnings could be subject to the 10% additional tax under section 72(t).
+If a rollover contribution is made to a traditional or Roth IRA that is later revoked or closed, and distribution is made to the taxpayer, enter in boxes 1 and 2a of Form 1099-R the gross distribution and the appropriate code in box 7 (Code J for a Roth IRA).
+Follow this same procedure for a transfer from a traditional or Roth IRA to another IRA of the same type that is later revoked or closed.
+The distribution could be subject to the 10% additional tax under section 72(t).

-If an IRA conversion contribution or a rollover from a qualified plan is made to a Roth IRA that later is revoked or closed, and a distribution is made to the taxpayer, enter the gross distribution in box 1 of Form 1099-R. If no earnings are distributed, enter 0 (zero) in box 2a and Code J in box 7.
+If an IRA conversion contribution or a rollover from a qualified plan is made to a Roth IRA that is later revoked or closed, and a distribution is made to the taxpayer, enter the gross distribution in box 1 of Form 1099-R. If no earnings are distributed, enter 0 (zero) in box 2a and Code J in box 7.
 If earnings are distributed, enter the amount of the earnings in box 2a and Code J in box 7.
-These earnings could be subject to the 10% early distribution tax under section 72(t).
+These earnings could be subject to the 10% additional tax under section 72(t).

-If an employer SEP IRA or SIMPLE IRA plan contribution is made and the SEP IRA or SIMPLE IRA is revoked by the employee or is closed by the trustee or custodian, report the distribution as fully taxable.
+If an employer makes a contribution under a SEP arrangement or a SIMPLE IRA plan and the employee's SEP IRA or SIMPLE IRA is revoked by the employee or is closed by the trustee or custodian, report the distribution as fully taxable.